Marco Liorni: Biography

-Born in 1965 in Rome and passionate about television since he was a child, Marco Liorni obtained a classical high school diploma and a degree in humanities.
+Liorni was born in Rome, Italy in 1965 and obtained a classical high school diploma and a degree in humanities.

 During his career, he won the Telegatto on three different occasions (for Trenta ore per la vita, Saranno famosi and Grande Fratello) and the TV Award - Premio regia televisione for La vita in diretta.
 In 2012, he was nominated as a revelation character.

 Career

-The beginnings
+Before TV debut

 He took his first professional steps by hosting programmes for various local radio stations, also with the stage name of Marco Donati, including Tele Radio Domani and Radio Incontro.
-He later became a face of the television station GBR with Cronaca near (inspired by Telefono giallo, by Corrado Augias) and Domenica a tutto goal together with Monica Leofreddi and Cristina Bianchino.
+He later became a face of the television station GBR, with Cronaca near (inspired by Telefono giallo, by Corrado Augias) and Domenica a tutto goal together with Monica Leofreddi and Cristina Bianchino.

 TV debut (1996)

-In 1996 he made his debut on Canale 5 in Verissimo as a correspondent.
-He ending up replacing Cristina Parodi as host, and then hosted Verissimo on the spot on the flagship Mediaset network.
-On Italia 1 he hosted special evenings of Real TV and Eroi per caso (a remake of Ultimo minuto broadcast on Rai 3 from 1993 to 1997).
-From 1997 to 2000 he hosted the television programme Angeli, a sort of investigation into spirituality through the stories of people who feel they have come into contact with something they cannot explain rationally and which they often attribute to angels.
-He devoted himself again to radio programmes, returning to the frequencies of RDS, where he worked from 2003 to 2014.
+In 1996, he made his debut on Canale 5 in Verissimo as a correspondent.
+He then replaced Cristina Parodi as host, and then hosted Verissimo on the spot on the flagship Mediaset network.
+On Italia 1, he hosted special evenings of Real TV and Eroi per caso (a remake of Ultimo minuto broadcast on Rai 3 from 1993 to 1997).
+From 1997 to 2000, he hosted the television programme, Angeli, an investigation into spirituality through the stories of people who feel they have come into contact with something they cannot explain rationally.
+From 2003 to 2014, he worked at the radio programme, RDS.